fuzzylabs/edge-vision-power-estimation/jetson/power_logging/README.md

 > [!CAUTION]
 > The recommendation is to disable any GUI operations and use command line interface on Jetson  to reduce the number of background processes for getting the idle power.

 Next, we run two separate process on Jetson wherein the first process runs the benchmarking for a CNN model.
 This process captures the per-layer runtime for the model.
+It converts a PyTorch model to a TensorRT model using [TorchTensorRT](https://github.com/pytorch/TensorRT/) library.

 In the second process, we launch the power logging script.
 Two separate processes are used to ensure that the benchmarking and power logging tasks are performed concurrently without interference.
 This approach prevents the benchmarking process from being slowed down by the additional overhead of logging power measurements.

 Finally, we upload the collection of power and runtime data for each model to DagsHub.
 This is the raw data that we will further preprocess to create training data.
 This dataset is versioned using DVC.